We understand there's a lot that you might want to know about camp this year. Here are some of the key details.

 HOW DO CAMPERS GET TO THE CAMPSITE?

-On the first day of camp the kids will need to be dropped at Bnei Akiva Sydney's maon at 341 Old South Head Road.
+This year there will be a mix of buses and trains.
+If you are takeing a train, then we will be meeting at central station, while if you are busing then the kids will need to be dropped at Bnei Akiva Sydney's maon at 341 Old South Head Road.
 From there they will board busses to the campsite.

 Camp Madrichim will accompany them as will a qualified medic.

 Winter camps are for all Jewish children of all backgrounds from grades 2 to 12.
 Fed Camp is for other students from grades 7 - 12.